Denzo31/Expense-Tracker-System/README.md

 - MySQL (database)
 - Chart.js (data visualization)

-## Setup Instructions
-1. Clone or download this repository.
-2. Import the SQL file in `db/schema.sql` into your MySQL database.
-3. Update `db/config.php` with your database credentials.
-4. Place the project folder in your XAMPP/WAMP `htdocs` directory.
-5. Start Apache and MySQL from XAMPP/WAMP control panel.
-6. Access the app at `http://localhost/expense_tracker`.

 ## Folder Structure
 - `index.php` - Home/Landing page
 - `register.php` - User registration